Columbia, California: Visitor attractions

 Columbia's main street in the historic district, part of the Columbia State Historic Park, is closed to automobile traffic, but horses, carriages, bicycles and pedestrians are welcomed.
 Known for the huge rock gardens left over from the hydro mining efforts in the 1800s, the area is very popular with families for picnicking and leisurely walks.
 The antique buildings are leased to era-themed businesses such as gold-panning, candle-dipping, iron-mongering, and crafts.
-There are several eating establishments, including the Fallon House Ice Cream Parlor and the Candy Store.
+There are several eating establishments.
 A chicken coop with beautiful Dominique hens lends a sweet background sound to Main Street.
-A horse-drawn wagon ride for a fee is the main attraction.
-There are numerous events throughout the year; some of the notable occasions are the Fourth of July parade and Pioneer Days.
+A horse-drawn stagecoach ride for a fee is the main attraction.
+There are numerous events throughout the year; some of the notable occasions are the Fourth of July parade and Columbia Diggins 1852.
 Occasionally local crafters set up booths along Main Street.
 Costumed State Park employees and shopkeepers lend to the era-theme of the park.
 Picnic tables are situated throughout the downtown.
 There is a short hiking trail from the School House, which is located a couple of blocks from the town.
 The school is open with static exhibits.
 Two campgrounds nearby accommodate tenting and motorhomes, as well as a small general store for supplies.
-Two well-stocked thrift stores are within walking distance; one, Nancy's Hope Thrift Store, is located near the airport and supports local families.

 Other points of interest in the area include Columbia Community College, a two-year, community college; and the Columbia Airport (FAA designator: O22), which has one 4670 ft runway and is busy with firefighting aircraft during summer.

 The annual Columbia Fire Muster here is often the earliest of California's summer musters.